santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ## DESCRIPTION

-The `Invoke-Parallel` cmdlet enables parallel processing of input objects in PowerShell, offering functionality similar to `ForEach-Object -Parallel` introduced in PowerShell 7.0.
+The `Invoke-Parallel` cmdlet enables parallel processing of input objects in PowerShell, including __Windows PowerShell 5.1__, offering functionality similar to `ForEach-Object -Parallel` introduced in PowerShell 7.0.
 It processes pipeline input across multiple threads, improving performance for tasks that benefit from parallel execution.

 ## EXAMPLES